-Former PM Manmohan Singh passes away at 92: Report
+Former PM Manmohan Singh passes away at 92

-New Delhi: Former Prime Minister Dr. Manmohan Singh reportedly passed away on Thursday night at AIIMS in Delhi.
+New Delhi: Former Prime Minister Dr. Manmohan Singh passed away on Thursday night at AIIMS in Delhi.
 He was 92.
 His death marks the end of an era in Indian politics.

 “With profound grief, we inform the demise of the former Prime Minister of India, Dr Manmohan Singh, aged 92.
 He was being treated for age-related medical conditions and had a sudden loss of consciousness at home on 26 December 2024.
 Resuscitative measures were started immediately at home.
 He was brought to the Medical Emergency at AIIMS, New Delhi at 8:06 PM.
-Despite all efforts, he could not be revived and was declared dead at 9:51 PM,” Mint quoted an official statement of AIIMS.
+Despite all efforts, he could not be revived and was declared dead at 9:51 PM,” an official statement from AIIMS said.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!